Best Time to Visit Rice Terraces in Sapa

 In September, the average temperature in Sapa is 17°C and the rainfall starts to decline.
 Hence, you still see the terrain look a little bit muddy.
 Overall, the fall’s climate is so pleasant that you can enjoy a great time trekking, cycling, and sightseeing around the mesmerizing paddy files and winding valleys.
 Whenever you catch the sight of green rice terraces with patches of golden color, it’s the signal of the upcoming harvest season.
 Then, you should wait to contemplate the most alluring charm of harvested terraces that bear a resemblance to golden silk scarves curving along mountain slopes.

-The picturesque landscape in harvest seasons has drawn millions of tourists’ attractions to behold the beauty of Sapa once a year.
+The picturesque landscape during harvest seasons has drawn millions of tourists to behold the beauty of Sapa once a year.
 September is the time of only a single crop in Sapa; then you should’ve never missed this month to capture this treasured moment.
-In a distance, the rice terraces look appealing and lush with ripening rice, which keeps travelers staying for admiration and urges them to explore the beauty spot with their own eyes.
-It’s no surprise that rice paddy fields in Sapa are voted as one of the most impressive destinations by readers of the US magazine Travel and Leisure and being submitted to UNESCO for recognition as World Heritage of Vietnam.
+From a distance, the rice terraces look appealing and lush with ripening rice, which keeps travelers staying for admiration and urges them to explore the beauty spot with their own eyes.
+It’s no surprise that rice paddy fields in Sapa are voted as one of the most impressive destinations by readers of the US magazine Travel and Leisure and are being submitted to UNESCO for recognition as World Heritage of Vietnam.